Compressible Spectral Mixture Kernels with Sparse Dependency Structures for Gaussian Processes: Introduction

-The remainder of this paper is organized as follows.
-Backgrounds on GP and related works are given in Section \ref{sec:back}.
-Section \ref{sec:gcsm} introduces time and phase dependent GCSM.
-Then Section \ref{sec:comp} presents the difference between GCSM and other kernels.
-Section \ref{sec:hyp} and \ref{sec:exp} describes hyper-parameters initialization and experiments on synthetic and real world dataset, respectively.
-Concluding remarks and future work are given in Section \ref{sec:conclude}.
+The rest of this paper is organized as follows.
+Background on GPs and SM kernels and a summary of the related works are given in \sref{back}.
+In \sref{motivation}, we present our motivation. \sref{gcsm} introduces our SMD kernel. \sref{hyp} describes the SA algorithm for the SMD. \sref{exp} shows multiple experiments.
+Concluding remarks and future works are discussed in \sref{conclude}.